jxmot/github_repo-sftp-server_update/README.md

   * **test**: uploads *select* paths and files to a "testing" area on the server.
   * **live**: uploads *select* paths and files to the "live" area on the server.
 * Uses SFTP to transfer(*back up*) files **from** the server prior to overwriting them.
 NOTE: The file timestamps are preserved when transferring them to the server.
+* If "backups" are enabled then prior to copying a file to the server it will be copied *from* the server and placed in   a timestamped backup folder.
 * Run from the command line or execute via a script.

 The primary use of this application is to keep files up to date on a web server.
 It will rely on the following: